 - 1/3 of the world’s most popular websites use WordPress

-How Many Websites Use WordPress?
+How Many Websites Use WordPress in 2022?

 - How much of the CMS market share does WordPress own?